-Englewood Indivisible is one of more than 6,000 Indivisible groups that sprang up around the country after the 2016 election.
+Englewood Indivisible is one of the hundreds of Indivisible groups that sprang up around the country after the 2016 election.

-Our next meeting is Saturday, May 11th at 3:00 PM at the Elsie Quirk Library, 100 West Dearborn Street in Englewood
+Our next meeting is Saturday, December 14th at 3:00 PM at the Elsie Quirk Library, 100 West Dearborn Street in Englewood.

 Please try our calling app, IndivisibleCalling.org